 Bio: Khalida takes a special interest in healthcare disparities, specifically in sexual and reproductive health.
-She hopes to work toward reducing the gap in quality and access to health services in this area for minority populations through her passion for health research.
+She hopes to work toward reducing the gap in quality and access to health services in the DMV for minority populations through her passion for health research.
 Khalida is a member of GU Medical Brigades and has traveled twice to Honduras to assist in medical rounds as well as act as a Spanish translator between patients and physicians.
 She is also an organizing member of One Tent Health, which provides free HIV screening to those residing in low-income areas of D.C.
 She has also worked with the Georgetown D.C.
-Schools Project, tutoring English as a Second Language to immigrant youth.
+Schools Project, teaching English to immigrant youth.
 After graduation, she hopes to further her education by pursuing a PhD in public health.
-Her ultimate goal is to become a social health researcher and play an important role in developing health care policy.
+Her ultimate goal is to become a social health researcher and play an important role in developing healthcare policy.

 Degrees: Pursuing a B.S. in Global Health, minor in Sociology (NHS ’19)